 Date of Authorship for this Version

 McDougal, Myres S. and Burke, William T., "The Community Interest in a Narrow Territorial Sea: Inclusive Versus Exclusive Competence over the Oceans" (1960).
 Faculty Scholarship Series.
-Paper 2611.
+2611.